Skip to content

 Determine your pricing model

-As a Christmas lights installer, you can either sell or lease the lights to your customers.
+As a Christmas light installer, you can either sell or lease the lights to your customers.

-In the leasing model, you’re responsible for the install, maintenance, dismantling, and storage of all lighting and accessories.
+In the leasing model, you’re responsible for the installation, maintenance, dismantling, and storage of all holiday lighting and accessories.
 This means if a light goes out mid-season, you’ll be expected to provide the repair.

 This model also gives your customer greater flexibility in their lighting designs.
 When they lease the lights, they can change from red to green, to multicolor without having to make another investment.